 Good condition of the full and static pressure system is important for correct measurement of the flight parameters and therefore for flight safety.
-Pilots must take measures to keep the system in good condition: protect the full and static pressure probe with a cover (marked with a red "Remove before flight" flag) and inspect the probe and lines during the preflight check to make sure that they are not damaged or blocked (by water, ice, dirt, etc.).
-The probe must be covered again after the flight.
+Pilots must take all measures necessary to keep the system in good condition.
+During the preflight check pilot must remove the cover from the full and static pressure probe and inspect the probe and lines to make sure that they are not damaged or blocked (by water, ice, dirt, etc.).
+After flight pilot must put the cover back on the probe.

-Fig. 14.
+Fig. 12.
 Full and static pressure system